As one of the UK’s army of chartered accountants, you know the importance of healthy cash flow within a business.

 Every bureau has a different fee structure.
 Some companies will have higher set-up fees, others will have higher collection charges, some will have various hidden costs, others will have a monthly fee.

 FastPay guarantees a truly transparent pricing structure with detailed cost breakdowns listed on their website.
 There are no hidden costs, no monthly or annual fees and you can take advantage of a flexible pay as you go system.

 With free email and phone advice, collection volume discounts and straightforward invoicing, they can also guide you through any bespoke cost for your business.

 The accounting software your team relies on each day can easily be integrated with Direct Debit: automatic reconciliation and effortless streamlining at your fingertips.

 You can simply connect your online payment gateway to your online accounting system and your bureau’s.
-Direct Debit solutions unlock the full potential of your business by allowing you to integrate as much or as little as you like via APIs and platforms such as Xero.
+Direct Debit solutions unlock the full potential of your business by allowing you to integrate as much or as little as you like via APIs and platforms such as Xero and Sage.

 Rich in functionality, embracing this technology opens a whole world of digital possibilities.

 All transactions flow seamlessly within the system, increasing payment efficiency, saving admin time and giving you a real-time cash overview.

 Your accounts team can say farewell to double-keying information into two different programmes, the high risk of data entry errors and repeated exporting of spreadsheets.